Ecuador

 91ee8c705b6d8ed24fa085d48f9c7009

-Day 4 of Amazon Extension - Wednesday, March 11, 2026
+Post-Trip Extension - Day 4: Wednesday, March 11, 2026

 After breakfast, we'll head to the Yasuní National Park, the largest protected area in Ecuador.
 On this adventure, we’ll visit a different clay lick where scarlet macaws and other species of parrots congregate to drink the sodium-rich water.
-Other mammals such as deer, wild pigs, and tapirs also come to drink water here!
+Other mammals, such as deer, wild pigs, and tapirs, also come to drink water here!

 After lunch, we'll paddle down the beautiful Morete Yaku, the main creek that feeds into the Garza Cocha Lake.
 We'll see the difference between the Terra Firme forest and the swamp forest, also known as Moretal.
 Morete is one of the dominant species of plants in this ecosystem.
-This very tall palm is significant to many species of animals and for the indigenous communities that use its fruit as a vital energy source.
+This very tall palm is significant to many species of animals and to the indigenous communities that use its fruit as a vital energy source.

 This is our last night in the Amazon.
 Over dinner, we'll regale each other with stories about the wonders we've experienced.